convertigo/c8oprj-lib-baserow/readme.md

 ### FSPullAndPushTable

-Push a BaserowTable to FullSync ofr offline access
+Push a BaserowTable to FullSync for offline access

 **variables**